 South Bend Cubs Games

 Nothing says summertime in The Bend like the South Bend Cubs.
 Four Winds Field is more than just a place to watch a ball game – it’s a full-on kid-friendly experience.
-The splash pad is a perfect place to cool off on hot summer nights.
-The playground provides ample opportunity to burn off some energy, as do the bounce and slide in the inflatable Fun Zone.
+The splash pad is a perfect place to cool off on hot summer nights and the Fun Zone is a great place to burn off energy.

 The History Museum